 The element degree of freedom array of element 2 obtains from the dof map as i.e. array([0, 4, 3]).
 Notice that the global conductivity matrix is of dimension $N_f \times N = 3 \times 5$, and therefore in zero-based indexing we ignore any row offsets with value ≥ 3 .
-Hence from the conductivity matrix of element 2 the only assembled values will go to row 0.
+Hence from the conductivity matrix of element 2 col. offset 0 col. offset 4 col. offset 3 the only assembled values will go to row 0.